-We provide three specific contributions.
+We provide three contributions.
 First, we develop a new model of earnings responses to taxes in the presence of dynamic returns.
 In this model, the returns to effort are delayed and mediated by job switches such as promotions within firms or movements between firms.
 We use the model to provide a set of predictions that can be taken to the data, and to characterize how job switchers can be used to uncover the true long-run elasticity.
 Second, we provide descriptive evidence on earnings and hours-worked patterns over the lifecycle, verifying the predictions of the theoretical model.
 This analysis leverages the granularity and statistical power of the Danish data to provide particularly clean evidence.
 Third, informed by the model and descriptive evidence, we conduct a quasi-experimental study of earnings elasticities using job switchers.
-A conventional estimation approach gives a precisely estimated, but modest, earnings elasticity of about 0.1.
-Our job switcher approach, on the other hand, gives an elasticity of 0.4-0.5.
+A conventional estimation approach gives a modest earnings elasticity of about 0.2.
+Our job switcher approach, on the other hand, gives an elasticity in the range of 0.4-0.5.
 We present several analyses that address robustness and threats to identification, all of which support our empirical approach.
 A key advantage of the approach is that it does not require a unique experiment; it can be implemented using tax reform experiments of the type commonly used in the literature (as reviewed by Saez, Slemrod, and Giertz 2012).

-While we argue that the long-run elasticity is larger than typically estimated, our analysis does not support the extremely large elasticities implied by some macro calibrations.
-What are the policy implications of an elasticity of 0.4 as opposed to an elasticity of 0.1?
+While we argue that the long-run elasticity is larger than typically estimated, our analysis does not support the very large elasticities implied by some macro calibrations.
+What are the policy implications of an elasticity of 0.45 (our dynamic long-run estimate) as opposed to an elasticity of 0.2 (standard short-run estimate)?
 As an example, consider the Laffer rate on top earners.
 This is determined by the classic formula $\tau=1/(1+\varepsilon a)$, where ε is the earnings elasticity and a is the Pareto parameter (Diamond 1998; Saez 2001).
-Based on a Pareto parameter of 1.5 - the relevant number for the US - an elasticity of 0.1 implies $\tau=0.87$, while an elasticity of 0.4 implies $\tau=0.62$.
-Therefore, the long-run elasticity we estimate has quantitatively large policy implications.
-The implications are even larger in countries with more compressed earnings distributions because their larger Pareto parameter magnifies the impact of the elasticity.
+Based on a Pareto parameter of 1.5 - the relevant number for the US - an elasticity of 0.2 implies $\tau=0.77$, while an elasticity of 0.45 implies $\tau=0.60$.
+Therefore, the long-run elasticity we estimate has significant policy implications.39 The implications are even larger in countries with more compressed earnings distributions because their larger Pareto parameter magnifies the impact of the elasticity.

-28Still, even at an elasticity of 0.4, the current top marginal tax rate in the US is well below the Laffer point, which is also the optimal top tax rate absent any non-tax externalities.
+39Still, even with our long-run elasticity, the current top marginal tax rate in the US is well below the Laffer point, which is also the optimal top tax rate absent any non-tax externalities.